-And here Gavin Hewitt, the BBC’s most senior journalist covering Europe, refers to the French President as François/r/Hollande, with linking /r/ after what sounds like the TRAP monophthong:
+And here Gavin Hewitt, the BBC’s most senior journalist covering Europe, refers to the French President as François/r/Hollande:

-Unwritten /r/’s have presumably been heard as long as START, NORTH and lettER have been merged with PALM, THOUGHT and commA.
-Copious evidence from old films explodes the myth that unwritten /r/ is a recent phenomenon.
-Here are clips illustrating unwritten /r/ from Pathé newsreels of 1935/6.
-First (on the recently deceased Lawrence of Arabia), “changing his name to Shaw‿and forsaking his high rank”; next, “Viceroy of India‿and Lady Willingdon”; then “his innings gives South Africa‿a fighting chance of victory”.
+Unwritten linking /r/ has presumably been heard as long as START, NORTH and lettER have been merged with PALM, THOUGHT and commA.
+It’s a myth that unwritten /r/ is a recent phenomenon: copious evidence can be found of unwritten linking /r/ in old films.
+Here are clips from Pathé newsreels of 1935 and 1936, the first one referring to the recently deceased Lawrence of Arabia:

 /r/ is a variable sound, whether or not it’s linking, and whether or not it’s written.
 In several of the older clips we can hear the tap, ɾ, which is old-fashioned now but persists in the English of classical actors and singers.
-In an earlier post I gave clips of classical actor Timothy Dalton using unwritten tapped /r/, eg in my quota‿of subjects:
+In an earlier post I gave clips of classical actor Timothy Dalton using unwritten tapped /r/, e.g. in my quota/r/of subjects:

-Derek Jacobi as Hamlet does the same in O, that this too too solid flesh would melt, thaw‿and resolve itself into a dew:
+Derek Jacobi as Hamlet does the same in O, that this too too solid flesh would melt, thaw/r/and resolve itself into a dew:

 And here is the grand actress Hermione Gingold (b.
-London 1897), in the musical A Little Night Music, putting an unwritten trilled /r/ into At the villa‿of the Baron de Signac:
+London 1897), in the musical A Little Night Music, putting an unwritten trilled /r/ into At the villa/r/of the Baron de Signac: